I went to Northern Vietnam during the last two weeks of December 2022. In this article I am going to walk you through:

 - ride bicycles around the village

 The day we arrived it was late afternoon so we had time to go for the boat ride on the lake and walk around the village.
 The lake is beautiful but I’ll be honest, the boat ride itself didn’t feel like something worth flying across the globe for.
-We went in the later afternoon as the temps were decreasing, I wish I had worn a heavier jacket than this one.
+We went in the late afternoon as the temps were decreasing, I wish I had worn a heavier jacket than this one.
 Luckily I had my gloves in my pocket so that helped.

 After the boat ride, we walked around the village.
-Again a little underwhelming….at first, but then I started appreciating the peaceful country life, meeting the Tay people and seeing a few of their homes and learning about their farming techniques.
+Again a little underwhelming at first, but then I started appreciating the peaceful country life, meeting the Tay people and seeing a few of their homes and learning about their farming techniques.
 Also, I think a big part of my enjoyment was that it was just nice to go for a nice long walk after a 20 hour plane journey and so much driving.

 Tham Phay (wet) Cave.
-On our full day at Ba Be Lake, we we hiked to the Tham Phay cave.
+On our full day at Ba Be Lake, we hiked to the Tham Phay cave.
 That was one of the coolest travel experiences I’ve ever had.
 I came to appreciate Ba Be Lake’s off-the-beaten-path”ness” more and more throughout the day as the hike through the forest was not only beautiful but we were the only ones there (well us our private guide and the local hike guide)!
 So cool!
 After hiking for about an hour we put on our waterproof gear, that they provided, to trek through the wet cave.
 I absolutely loved this intrepid adventure with stunning stalactites and stalagmites.
 It was pitch black inside save for our headlights and flashlights.
 There was NO ONE else there.

 For anyone who’s been to the ATM Cave in Belize that would be the most comparable experience to this, except at ATM there’s swimming, whereas at Tham Phay the water never went above my waist.
 But imagine doing the ATM Cave with no one else there!
 Just you and your group.
 How cool!